 - Taking off, flying a circuit and returning to land

-- Completing you first solo flight
+- Completing you first solo flight away from the airfield

 - Mastering aviating, navigating and communicating at the same time